Home » Buildings » Industrial » T1 Energy Taps Yates Construction for $850M Texas Solar Cell Facility

-T1 Energy (T1) has secured a lease and option to buy a 100-acre site in Milam County, Texas, for its G2 Austin, a 5 GW solar cell manufacturing facility within the Sandow Lakes Advanced Manufacturing and Logistix Campus.
+T1 Energy (T1) chose a lease and option to buy a 100-acre site in Milam County, Texas, for its G2 Austin, a 5 GW solar cell manufacturing facility within the Sandow Lakes Advanced Manufacturing and Logistix Campus.
 T1 will build “G2 Austin,” a mass-producing solar cell factory with an estimated capital expenditure of up to $850 million.
 Once in production, the facility could produce up to 1,800 advanced manufacturing jobs, pending the negotiation of state and local incentives.

 Scheduled to start operations in the second half of 2026, the five-gigawatt solar cell manufacturing plant will supply major components to solar panels.
 If it’s built according to schedule, G2 Austin would be among the biggest solar production facilities in the nation.